Rockingham Detention Facility reports second suicide in one month

 Her death marked the first suicide at the Rock jail in more than a decade, Suthard said in an email.
 Both Eggleston and Chance were housed alone in their cells when they tried to take their own lives, Suthard said via email.

-Eggleston and Chance joined a long roster of inmates who have ended their lives in North Carolina jails at increasing numbers since 2019, statistics show.
+Eggleston and Chance joined a long roster of inmates who have ended their lives in North Carolina jails in increasing numbers since 2019, statistics show.

-“Many are disabled and endangered by unsafe conditions and lack of health care for mental health disabilities and substance use disorders.
+In 2019, the state tallied 20 deaths by suicide in its jails, the highest number since North Carolina began keeping an official record of inmate suicides in 2013.
+In 2019, 41% of all jail deaths were deaths by suicide, according to data from a June 2 report by Disability Rights NC.
+And the year saw a 67% increase in inmate suicides, up from 12 such deaths in 2018, according to the report.
+Statistics for 2020 and the first months of 2021 were not available.
+“On any given day there are over 18,000 individuals in jails across the state,” Susan Pollitt, DRNC supervising attorney and leading advocate in the area of disabilities and incarceration, said in the June report.“Many are disabled and endangered by unsafe conditions and lack of health care for mental health disabilities and substance use disorders.
 Once in jail, without adequate screening and treatment, too many are dying.”

 Eggleston had been jailed since Feb.
 2 on charges of possession of methamphetamine and possession of drug paraphernalia, Suthard said.
-She was also discovered by officers during a morning routine cell check on Feb.
+She was also discovered by officers during a routine cell check on the morning of Feb.
 5.

 Authorities would not disclose details about exactly how Chance or Eggleston harmed themselves.

-Suthard said he could not divulge the number of detention officers assigned to the jail's approximate 175 inmates, explaining such a disclosure could cause security problems.
+Suthard said he could not divulge the number of detention officers assigned to the jail’s current 182 inmates, explaining such a disclosure could cause security problems.
 All detention officers are trained in suicide prevention, he said.